thehogfather/ProofExplorer/README.md

 #Proof Explorer for PVS
 This project is a front end for interacting with [PVS](http://pvs.csl.sri.com/) especially for visualisation and manipulation of proof trees in the PVS system.
+This project is a work in progress.

 ###Features include
 1. Visual representation of proof tree